EdjeElectronics/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects-Windows-10/README.md

 ```
 (tensorflow1) C:\> pip install --ignore-installed --upgrade tensorflow-gpu
 ```

+Since we're using Anaconda, installing tensorflow-gpu will also automatically download and install the correct versions of CUDA and cuDNN.

 (Note: You can also use the CPU-only version of TensorFow, but it will run much slower.
 If you want to use the CPU-only version, just use "tensorflow" instead of "tensorflow-gpu" in the previous command.)